JohananOppongAmoateng/simple_shell/README.md

 ### Description

 Johanan and Gideon's Shell is a simple UNIX command interpreter that replicates functionalities of the simple shell (sh).
 Additional functions are also included.
-This program was written entirely in C as a milestone project for Holberton School.
+This program was written entirely in C as a milestone project for main School.

 ### Installation